logzio/logz-docs/_source/logzio_collections/_log-sources/platform-service/zipkin.md

       ; wget -O zipkin-logzio.jar $RELEASE_JAR
     ```

+2. Download Zipkin server

+    If you don't already have Zipkin server, download the latest version.

+    ```shell
+    wget -O zipkin.jar 'https://search.maven.org/remote_content?g=io.zipkin.java&a=zipkin-server&v=LATEST&c=exec'
+    ```

+    If you're already running Zipkin server,
+    make sure to download the same version as the one you have.

-2. Run Zipkin server with the Logz.io extension
+3. Run Zipkin server with the Logz.io extension

     You can configure the Logz.io extension with shell variables or environment variables.